opennms-forge/onms-k8s-poc/README.md

 * The WebUI sends events handled by Queued to promote updating RRD files to ensure data is available.
 That won't work with dedicated UI servers (as Queued is not running there).
 * When using Newts, the resource cache won't exist on the UI servers (maintained by Collectd), meaning all requests will hit Cassandra, slowing down the graph generation.
 The same applies when using Grafana via the UI servers.
+* Using Google Filestore or Azure Files might impact performance, so make sure to perform various field tests (you'll find a dedicated section for this topic later).

 ## Manual configuration changes